mattip123/Eurorack-Bus-board/README.md

 # Eurorack Bus board
- No 5V, No CV, No Gate Bus board with 16 pin connectors cc-by-sa-3.0
+Bus board with 16 pin connectors cc-by-sa-3.0
 Status: Not built and tested!